HFTHaidra/MetaTrader_API_C-_PHP/README.md

 Estimated completion time 10/03/2022

 Display MT5 and MT4 and cTrade results and history at website.
-Make لإrades, copy trades from one account or More to more than 100.000 accounts .
+Make Trades, copy trades from one account or More to more than 100.000 accounts .
 Access over 100,000 accounts and get their trading history.